Ethiopian Christmas traditions: Festivities, Spirit & Foods

 When is Ethiopian Christmas

-2. How Do They Celebrate Ethiopian Christmas traditions?
+2. How do they celebrate Ethiopian Christmas traditions?

-Ganna is a religious event with distinct traditions.
+Genna is a religious event with distinct traditions.
 The exchanging of presents is not fundamental to the Ethiopian Christmas celebration; ritual and ceremony take precedence instead.

 The spirit of the celebration